- Home

 Dispose of prescription medications and needles at the Burlington Police Department.
 Disposal units are available near the front desk, no questions asked.

-Treatment Facilities, Resources & Support
+Local Treatment Facilities, Resources & Support

 - Massachusetts Bureau of Substance Abuse Hotline: